Introduction

 The pattern used here is comparing visitor IDs.

 Compare the visitor IDs from past and current logins to make logging in easier without compromising security.
 The first time a user logs in, create and save a visitor ID.
 For future logins, create a new ID and compare it to the saved one.
 If they match, the login can go through without extra checks.
-This reduces hassle while keeping the login process secure.
+This reduces friction while keeping the login process secure.

 Account sharing prevention